The Palmer Arts Council

 dancing, acting, painting, and playing of instruments.
 I want the Palmer Arts Council to be a part of that scene.

-Barb Hunt, Member
+Barbara Hunt, Member

 Barbara Hunt can not cook or sew but she can definitely write and paint.
 She has been revving up the Palmer Arts world for several years by making public and private opportunities for community art and projects.
 Barbara runs the robust Palmer Alaska Buzz which is the social media apex for the Palmer area.
 Barbara writes for the paper and authored, “Alaska’s Heavy Light.”
 She runs the “Palmer Sketchcrawl,” and sells her “Palmer Art and Soul” series.
 For years she has taught writer workshops, art illustrated journaling and painting classes.
 She is also a content creator for a number of organizations and companies.
 She runs year round community art shows in Palmer.
 She received the “Key to the City” last year because of her efforts.

-Mike Campfield, Member
+Mike Campfield, Vice President

 Mike Campfield has lived in the Palmer area since 2002 and works as an engineer downtown.
 He joined the PAC board in 2017 to support local arts and artists.
 Mike is passionate about art for its ability to convey ideas and emotions in powerful and inspiring ways.
 He leads most efforts to organize music events for the PAC, enjoys listening to music of all kinds, and plays a little too.
 When he’s not being artistic, Mike enjoys skiing, snowboarding, coaching and playing soccer, fishing, hunting—- and all that other great Alaskan stuff.